Fix for java.lang.UnsupportedClassVersionError in Java

 - Select Java libraries as shown below, and choose Edit and select target JRE

-Next set the java compiler version and target level of the version
+Next, set the java compiler version and target level.

 Please check below screenshot to do eclipse configuration

-We can also fix this error using the source
+This error can also be fixed using the source

 and target